pslucas0212/RHEL-Study-Guide-Manage-Networking/README.md

 ssh to the server you will be working on and sudo -i.

-First let's find out the interfacename to the the network card
+First let's find out the interface name for the the network card

 ```
 # ip link